Travel Back in Time to Experience Louisiana History

 Ferriday

 Head to the Frogmore Cotton Plantation & Gins to discover how the cotton industry developed from the techniques of the 1700s to the modern processes found today, while exploring the deep history of slavery.
-Frogmore offers tours that take you through the cotton gin evolution, quarters once used by formerly enslaved people, a rare steam gin and more.
-And don't miss the Delta Music Tour which chronicles the history of the area via the authentic music that was played through the Delta.
+Frogmore offers tours that take you through the cotton gin's evolution, quarters once used by formerly enslaved people, a rare steam gin and more.
+And don't miss the Delta Music Tour which chronicles the history of the area with authentic music that was played through the Delta.

 Learn more about Louisiana's diverse cultureState Historic Siteshistoric homes and more.